whats-a-handle/finra-broker-check/README.md

 # finra-broker-check

-I wanted to see if it was possible to programmatically run searches against FINRA's Brokercheck database for academic purposes (learning to work with APIs).
-I didn't see any documentation for their API, so I figured I'd try my hand at making my own sort of wrapper for their search tool.
-The goal is for a user to be able to run queries using the BrokerCheck API to look up Firms as well as Registered and Licensed Reps.
+Programmatically run searches against FINRA's Brokercheck database with this API wrapper.
+I didn't see any documentation for their API, so I figured I'd try my hand at making my own wrapper for their search tool.
+Users are able to run queries using the BrokerCheck API to look up Firms as well as Registered and Licensed Reps.

-This tool was created in the academic context for learning purposes.
-You use it at your own risk with no guarantee from the author and no guarantee that the data you're receiving is correct.

 <strong>Prior to performing any searches against FINRA's Broker Check API, be sure to read the Broker Check Terms of Use/Agreement</strong> which can be found here to ensure you are in compliance with their terms found on the actual Broker Check site: https://brokercheck.finra.org/